Skip to main content

 Not My Street

 I walk out the door of 100 Men Hall and birds sing, as if they’ve been doing that all along.
 Not one bird, two birds—an orchestra of birds, thrumming beneath the afternoon.
 I follow the sound and find the masses congregated on a cell tower.
-My sister Marcee goes downtown in Raleigh in the evenings to see the chimney sweeps dive into shelter....
+I don’t know what kind of birds they are.
+My sister Marcee goes downtown in Raleigh in the evenings...

 Continue reading